Subscribe to Blog via Email

 * chemical that binds to a receptor and activates the receptor to produce a biological response.

 In the meantime, see short video and note that the drug for Acromegaly is more advanced in pipeline terms (now in Phase 3).

 Paltusotine for Neuroendocrine Tumors (NETs)

 In terms of the effect on NETs, these tumours typically over express SST2, somatostatin type 2 receptors.
 Both SST2 and 3 are involved in apoptosis of neuroendocrine tumour cells.”
 Paltusotine’s high level of selectivity for the SST2 receptor may translate into better efficacy in the treatment of neuroendocrine tumours given the role of the SST2 receptor.
 In fact, Crinetics describes paltusotine as an “oral selective SST2 agonist” differentiating it from existing molecules lacking this selectivity.
-Clinical trials scheduled to begin in early 2021 will determine whether this selectivity translates to improved efficacy in the treatment of neuroendocrine tumours.

 For more information, please visit http://www.crinetics.com

 The Phase 1 Clinical Trial of Paltusotine (formerly CRN01941) for NETs